ayu06shi/ayu06shi/README.md

 ### Hi there 👋

 This is Ayushi Nayan.
 My journey in web development has been fueled by a genuine love for coding.
-Proficient in HTML, CSS, JavaScript, and various frontend frameworks like React, I thrive on translating designs into responsive, pixel-perfect web applications.
+Proficient in HTML, CSS, JavaScript, and other frontend frameworks like React, I thrive on translating designs into responsive, pixel-perfect web applications.
 Seeking new opportunities to collaborate on exciting projects and contribute my expertise to innovative teams.

 - 🔭 I’m currently working on MERN stack backend web development.
 - 🌱 I’m currently learning node.js, express.js, and other backend technologies.